Atlanta Falcons: New Orleans Saints

-In every season from 1970 to the present, the Falcons have shared a division with the New Orleans Saints (first the NFC West, and now the NFC South).
-Over this time, a heated rivalry has developed between the two cities' franchises, as they were the only two NFL teams in the Deep South for quite some time.
-The series is the oldest and most iconic rivalry in the NFC South.
-Atlanta leads the series 52–48.
+The Falcons have shared a heated divisional rivalry with the New Orleans Saints (first the NFC West, and now the NFC South).
+The two teams were often basement-dwellers in the division; but the rivalry grew as a means of pride between the two cities, as they were the only two NFL teams in the Deep South for multiple decades.
+The series is the oldest and most iconic rivalry in the NFC South as the two teams have long harbored bad blood against one another.
+The series is currently tied at 55–55, including the most recent loss to the Saints on January 7, 2024, when the Falcons lost 48–17.

 Carolina Panthers

-In addition, the Falcons share a similar, yet smaller, rivalry with the Carolina Panthers, with both teams having been in the NFC West from the Panthers' founding in 1995 to the NFL realignment in 2002, where they have been in the NFC South since then.
-The Falcons lead the series 27–17.
+In addition, the Falcons share a similar, rivalry with the Carolina Panthers, with both teams having been in the NFC West from the Panthers' founding in 1995 to the NFL realignment in 2002.
+Similar to their rivalry with the Saints, the Falcons have often endured several competitive divisional battles with the Panthers for lead of the NFC South, though the two have yet to meet in the postseason.
+The series is also known as the "I-85 Rivalry" due to Atlanta and Charlotte being only four hours apart on Interstate 85.
+The Falcons lead the series 36–22.